scala-native/scala-native/docs/user/native.rst

 is needed in the build file other than the normal dependency so it is transparent to the library user.

+Using a library that contains native code can be used in combination with the feature above that allows native code in your application.

 Continue to :ref:`testing`.